The Basics of Vulnerability Management

 What are the 4 main types of vulnerability?

-1. System misconfigurations: this opens the door to cyber criminals who probe to see if the systems are well protected or if there are security holes they can take advantage of.
+1. System misconfigurations: This opens the door to cyber criminals who probe to see if the systems are well protected or if there are security holes they can exploit.

-2. Outdated software: this means that patches of known vulnerabilities are not installed.
-Therefore, criminals can easily exploit those vulnerabilities and steal or destroy data.
+2. Outdated software: This means that patches of known vulnerabilities are not installed.
+Therefore, criminals can easily exploit vulnerabilities and gain unauthorized access to steal or destroy data.

-3. Weak authorization credentials: Strong passwords and multifactor authentication are key to avoiding this risk.
+3. Weak authorization credentials: Strong passwords and multifactor authentication are key to avoiding security incidents.

-4. Insider threats: employees who have access to critical information could end up, intentionally or not, giving key information to hackers.
+4. Insider threats: Employees with access to critical information could accidentally or intentionally give key information to hackers and cause a data breach.

 What are standard methods for managing vulnerabilities?